sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Challenge

-1. If we implement the transform logic separately for training and serving, it may bring the training/serving skew.
+* In some systems, user implement the transform code separately for training and serving, it may bring the training/serving skew.
 Consistency between training and serving is the key point of data transform.
 Users write the transform code only once.
 And then the same logic can run in batch mode for training and in real time mode for serving.
-2. The transform logic is incomplete at the time when user develops the pipeline.
+* The transform logic is incomplete at the time when user develops the pipeline.
 The statistical value on the entire dataset at runtime is necessary to make the transform logic concrete.

 ## Related Work

 ### TensorFlow Transform

 [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) is the open source solution for data transform in [TensorFlow Extended](https://www.tensorflow.org/tfx/guide).
 Users need write a python function 'preprocess_fn' to define the preprocess logic.
+The preprocessing function contains two group of API calls: TensorFlow Ops and TensorFlow Transform Analyzers.
 SQLFlow users prefer to write SQL instead of python.
 It's user unfriendly to SQLFlow users if we integrate TF Transform with SQLFlow directly.

 ### Internal System